 Gentlemen, Mr. Chairman, we live on Earth not by God's grace neither by yours, but by strength and wisdom of our great people of the Soviet Union and all the people who fight ... for their independence.

 The independent voice of the people, the voice of truth that sounds and will continue to sound.
 And the end - the grave - to colonial slavery!
 Off with it, and bury it - the deeper the better!

 On the 12th of October, Khrushchev once again wished to speak, but it seemed that he was being ignored by Frederick Henry Boland, president of the UN session.
-As related in the Appendix of his book - Memoirs of Nikita Khrushchev: Statesman, 1953-1964 - the following events took place:
+As related in the Appendix of the Soviet leader's book—Memoirs of Nikita Khrushchev: Statesman, 1953-1964—the following events took place:

 Then Khrushchev took off one of the light boots he was wearing and began to bang it on the table.
 That was the moment that entered world history as Khrushchev's famous shoe.
 The conference hall of the United Nations had never seen its like before.
 (Memoirs of Nikita Khrushchev: Statesman, 1953-1964, by N.S.
 Khrushchev, et al., page 892.)

-It was a sensation still remembered, decades later.
+It was a sensational moment, still talked-about decades later.

 Clip from Universal Newsreels, online courtesy YouTube.